 Here are a few ways you can change this dish up

-- Spicy - add chili pepper flakes instead of thyme to give this dish a kick
+- Spicy - add chili flakes instead of thyme to give this dish a kick

 - Nuts - You could make this with walnuts instead of pecans if you prefer them

-- Health(ier)(ish) - serve with raw vegetable crudites
+- Health(ier)(ish) - serve with raw vegetable crudités and fresh fruits.

 Always store cheese in the fridge.
-If you don't finish this first time around (unlikely, but still) you can keep and reheat another time.
+If you don't finish this easy baked camembert the first time around (unlikely, but still), you can keep it in the fridge and reheat it another time.
 But I doubt you'll run into this problem.
-The nuts and cranberries will keep for a few days in an airtight container.
+The nuts and cranberries will keep for a few days in an airtight container or plastic wrapping.